dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

     ASCII data files found in the chequip.s3d archive file, and some others, that was included in some versions of the EverQuest client.
 These have file extensions like .sps for texture info, .mdf for materials, .spk for animated models, .spm for non-animated models, etc..

     Decompilations of the code in various versions of the EverQuest client software.
+Much of this data is based on the TAKP/EQMac client, since that is the oldest one I have the ability to run.

 Here's the list of the fragment types as surrently understood: